You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Of course, the law received its fair share of criticism for being full of terms and measures that were not particularly well-defined.
 At the same time, it marks a novel direction for Russian legislation because, to an extent, it’s inspired by Western regulations and aims to centralize and streamline the industry.

 New regulations governing the gambling business will come into effect on September 1, 2024.
-These changes aim to tighten control of the industry, particularly the online segment, addressing aspects such as online gambling platforms, mobile betting applications, and other digital gambling services.
+These changes aim to tighten control of the industry, particularly the online segment, addressing online gambling platforms, mobile betting applications, and other digital gambling services.
 By implementing stricter oversight and control measures, the government aims to prevent illegal gambling operations and promote responsible gambling practices.

-Belarus
+Gambling in Belarus

 For a while, the gambling market of Belarus prospered by catering to players from neighboring countries where gambling was illegal.
 However, in recent years, growth has subsided.